benchling/app-examples-python/examples/chem-sync-local-flask/README.md

 This app is optimized as a minimal local development experience using [Docker](https://www.docker.com/) for reproducibility.

+> ⚠️ **Development Only**: This example is not meant to be copied into production as-is.
+There are additional deployment, scale, and security concerns that should be addressed before deploying an app based on this example to production.

 It relies on a few other tools that will be installed for you within Docker containers:
 * [Localtunnel](https://localtunnel.me/) - expose a public webhook URL and forward the results locally. ⚠️ *Not for production or real data!*
 * [Flask](https://flask.palletsprojects.com/) - A simple Python web application framework